Japan–United States relations: Direct investment

 As elsewhere, Japan's direct investment in the United States expanded rapidly and is an important new dimension in the countries' relationship.
 The total value of cumulative investments of this kind was US$8.7 billion in 1980.
 By 1988, it had grown to US$71.9 billion.

 The figure in 2018 had reached $500 billion.
 United States data identified Japan as the second largest investor in the United States; it had about half the value of investments of Britain, but more than those of the Netherlands, Canada, or West Germany.
 Much of Japan's investment in the United States in the late 1980s was in the commercial sector, providing the basis for distribution and sale of Japanese exports to the United States.
 Wholesale and retail distribution accounted for 35% of all Japanese investments in the United States in 1988, while manufacturing accounted for 23%.
 Real estate became a popular investment during the 1980s, with cumulative investments rising to US$10 billion by 1988, or 20% of total direct investment in the United States.

-On 22 July 2025, President Donald Trump announced on that Japan will make investment into the United States worth US$550 billion.
+On July 22, 2025, President Donald Trump announced on that Japan will make investment into the United States worth US$550 billion.
 Japan's goods exported to the United States would be subject to a 15% tariff upon entry, instead of 25%.

+In February 2026, the Trump administration imposed 15% reciprocal tariffs on a wide range of Japanese goods.
+However, the U.S. court ruled that the IEEPA does not grant the president the authority to impose such tariffs.
+Following that, the Trump administration announced that it would impose additional 10% tariffs on its trading partners to replace the reciprocal tariffs.